 It is entirely possible to view capitalism (as well as other economic systems) as a framework you can design to deliver outcomes you want, rather than a mysterious ‘invisible hand’ that is larger than ourselves.

 Corporations are not ‘evil’ simply because they are corporations.
-The ‘corporation’ is essentially a machine created to facilitate competition, and they are staffed by people drawn mainly from the country it’s based in.
+The ‘corporation’ is essentially a machine to facilitate competition, and they comprise of people drawn mainly from the country it’s based in.
 The nature of what companies are like, is just a reflection of the country they grew from.